keu/docs/software_versioned_docs/version-0.30/install-gcp-standard.md

 <!--- Version-specific -->

-Now that you have an AKS cluster set up and your `config.yaml` defined, you're ready to deploy all components of our platform.
+Now that you have a GCP cluster set up and your `config.yaml` defined, you're ready to deploy all components of our platform.

 First, run: